abh15/mlfo-dist/README.md

 4. From another machine run sendintent.py.
 Check if correct intent and distribution is used beforehand

 5. To run management plane experiment run mptest.
 This will automatically send intents from all 50 mlfos to the central mlfo without any trigger.
 You need to run mpinit.sh to limit the cpus

+6. To check intent handling time, use the tlog.py (it uses mlfo:tlog for mo.1).
+Also use all 'nor' in sameserverdist.